Kishankumar1328/Hotel-Price-Prediction/README.md

 ## 📈 Model

-The predictive model is built using SPSS Modeler and is saved in the `Hotel Price Prediction SPSS Modeler.str` file.
+The predictive model is built using IBM SPSS Modeler and is saved in the `Hotel Price Prediction SPSS Modeler.str` file.
 This model can be opened and modified using IBM SPSS Modeler for further analysis or deployment.

 ## 📄 License